 To avoid disrupting your sleeping pattern, make sure that you’re relaxed before bed.

-2. Disruptions in your circadian rhythm
+2. Disruptions in Your Circadian Rhythm

 Disturbing your internal clock is a tried-and-true way to impact your ability to fall asleep at the right time.
 Some of the factors that will disrupt your circadian rhythm include: